SaintsRiseUp Safe Return

 We will be guided by our rich Catholic Benedictine legacy and our core values.
 In all decisions we will strive to honor the inherent dignity of each member of our community, as created in the image and likeness of God.

 We are committed to providing equity in access and opportunity for all groups, with particular attention to how our decisions may affect students facing barriers.
 We will cultivate flexibility and embrace patience as our guide in all things.
-We will try to withhold judgment, remembering that “everyone is fighting a great battle.”
+We will withhold judgment, remembering that we are called to kindness, mercy and compassion.

 Throughout, we will create ways to put our principles into action.
 COVID-19 realities and health considerations represent an opportunity to enlarge our sense of community and enrich our stewardship of our precious mission.